bioinfo-pf-curie/scEpigenome/README.md

 --bwaIndex               PATH      Indexes for Bwa-mem aligner

 INPUTS:
---batchSize              INTEGER   Number of cells to merge together to work in batch (only for plate protocols)
+--sampleDescription      PATH      Path to sample description (csv format) with biological names of each cell --batchSize              INTEGER   Number of cells to merge together to work in batch (only for plate protocols)

 ALIGNMENT: